w3c/wot/plugfest/2018-prague/preparation.md

 Notes:
  - Deadline is March 21st.
- - Power outlets Type-A are provided by the venue.
+ - Power outlets Type-A will be provided by the venue.
  - Anyone who has requirements for ports outside of 80/443/22 should send an email to Oracle.
  - You have to bring displays, if need.